gilgamsh/parallel-sweepline/README.md

 # parallel-sweepline
-This repository stores an attempt to accelerate the sweepline algorithm using GPU (CUDA).
+This repository contains codes to accelerate the sweepline algorithm using GPU (CUDA).

 ## Plan